 -- Your script should already have a LOGLINE.
 List it under OVERVIEW.
 If, by chance, your script wins/places, a logline will be required for publicity purposes.
 Having this already saves the contest time.
 Plus, it already proves you understand how the “industry” works.

 -- Your bio.
 Whether you are a produced screenwriter or first-timer, this should never be left blank.
 Introduce yourself.
 The contest wants to know more about you.
 Make them excited about including you in their festival.

 -- You will be asked to list your SPECIFICATIONS.
 This lists your page-length, language, and genre.
-The reader needs to know, before clicking on your project, that your script meets the contest's requirements.
-There is nothing more aggravating than getting halfway through the script and realizing that while you submitted under the COMEDY genre, your script is a HORROR.
+Before clicking on your project, the reader needs to know that your script meets the contest's requirements.
+There is nothing more aggravating than getting halfway through the script and realizing that your script is a HORROR while you submitted it under the COMEDY genre.

 -- Unless your script has never placed in a contest before, the AWARD/OFFICIAL SELECTION portion should NEVER be left blank.
 Most festival directors want to know your script/film has been vetted.
 Your major festivals want first dibs at your script or movie.
 Mid-major to smaller ones always appreciate projects that have a proven track record.

 -- Project links.
 Most writers think this only applies to people submitting films.
 Wrong.
 It goes for screenwriters, too.
 Most likely, your script, since it’s a spec, doesn’t have an official website and/or Facebook.
 But I do hope by now, as a writer in the 21st century, that you have your own personal Twitter, LinkedIn, Instagram and/or Facebook account.
 Link them.
 If you don’t have a personal domain, put your IMDb, blog, anything you have that showcases your talents and who you are.